FEA Best Practices Vol 2

 Harmonic response analysis calculates the steady-state response of a structure to sinusoidal excitation.
 The key word is steady-state.
 We're not interested in the startup transient or the initial ringing.
 We want the settled vibration pattern after the system has been vibrating long enough to reach a consistent amplitude at each point.

-The practical workflow starts with modal analysis -- you need the modes first if you're using the modal method.
+The practical workflow starts with modal analysis — you need the modes first if you're using the modal method.
 Then you define your frequency sweep.
 And here's a common trap: if your frequency spacing is too coarse, you'll skip right over a resonance peak and never see it.
-Near resonances, use fine spacing -- half a Hertz or even a tenth of a Hertz.
+Near resonances, use fine spacing.
 Away from resonances, coarser spacing is fine.
+Or better yet, use the modal method, where the solver automatically evaluates the response at each natural frequency — you won't miss peaks regardless of spacing.

 And damping is absolutely required.
 Without it, the theoretical response at resonance is infinite.
 In real structures, damping always exists, but you must define it in your model.
-Typical values: welded steel, half a percent to 2 percent.
-Bolted structures, 2 to 5 percent.
-Rubber mounts, 5 to 20 percent.
+Two percent for machined structures, three percent for bolted assemblies, five percent for structures with gaskets, potting, or isolation mounts.
 If you're uncertain, run sensitivity studies at upper and lower bound values.

 Random vibration is fundamentally different from harmonic excitation.
 It's not a clean sine wave at one frequency.
 It's a continuous, unpredictable input containing energy spread across a broad frequency range simultaneously.

 Think about what a structure experiences during a rocket launch.
 It's not vibrating at one frequency.
-It's being shaken by acoustic noise, engine vibration, aerodynamic buffeting -- all at once, all mixed together, constantly changing.
+It's being shaken by acoustic noise, engine vibration, aero-buffit — all at once, all mixed together, constantly changing.
 Or think about a car driving on a rough road.
-The tires hit bumps, potholes, surface texture -- all random, all broadband.
+The tires hit bumps, potholes, surface texture — all random, all broadband.
 The structure sees vibration energy at hundreds of frequencies simultaneously.

-The workflow: first, modal analysis -- mandatory.
-Extract modes covering the full PSD frequency range, and the rule of thumb is modes up to twice the maximum PSD frequency.
-If your PSD goes to 2,000 Hertz, extract modes to at least 4,000 Hertz.
-Then define your PSD curve, specify modal damping -- typically 2 to 5 percent -- and run the random response step.
+The workflow: modal analysis first — mandatory.
+Extract modes covering the full PSD frequency range, and go well beyond — if the PSD goes to 2,000 Hertz, extract modes to at least 4,000 Hertz.
+Verify that cumulative effective mass exceeds 90 percent of total mass in each excitation direction — if it doesn't, you haven't extracted enough modes and the response will be incomplete.
+Define the PSD curve, specify modal damping, and run the random response step.

 Post-processing is where the engineering value lives.
 Review RMS stress distributions.
-Calculate 3-sigma values.
-Assess fatigue damage using methods like Dirlik or Steinberg -- and don't skip this step.
-Random vibration causes cumulative fatigue damage even at moderate stress levels.
-A structure that survives a single cycle at 3-sigma stress might still fail after millions of random cycles.
+Multiply by three for design stress.
+Assess fatigue damage using methods like Dirlik or Miner's rule — a structure that survives a single cycle at three-sigma stress might still fail after millions of random cycles because the accumulated damage from countless moderate-amplitude cycles adds up.
+And remember: the contour is a probability map, not a stress snapshot.

 So harmonic response asks what happens when we poke at one frequency.
 Random vibration asks what happens when we poke at all frequencies simultaneously.
 The next question is: what happens when a single, violent shock event hits our structure, and we need to characterize how severe it is across frequencies?